I will often discuss the notion of being ‘asleep’ with my Life Coaching clients when looking at how they can achieve success, but what does this mean?

 I recall missing an exit on a motorway last year.
 I noticed, just as I passed it by, this little reminder that said, ‘wake up, Gabriela!
 For here is a lost opportunity.’

-Just because I’m a Creative Coach, doesn’t mean I don’t fall asleep from time to time, but my own personal development practice helps this to remain at a minimum, and enables me to take the learning from each situation, when it happens.
+Just because I’m a Life Coach, doesn’t mean I don’t fall asleep from time to time, but my own personal development practice helps this to remain at a minimum, and enables me to take the learning from each situation, when it happens.

-I am always building on my ability to sleep when I want to sleep, and remain alert when I need to respond to the world around me so that I can move my life forward in a way that serves my destiny.
+I’m always building on my ability to sleep when I want to sleep, and remain alert when I need to respond to the world around me so that I can move my life forward in a way that serves my destiny.

-Creative Coaching brings that essential moment of lucidity or self-awareness.
+Life Coaching brings that essential moment of lucidity or self-awareness.
 Suddenly, we begin to watch this chain of thought, rather than speeding along, unable to stop.
 We notice, ‘Hmmm, everything appears just out of reach, not quite possible’ and then we remember.
 WAKE UP!

 We open our eyes, just in time, to see that the signs have been there, only we’ve been driving straight past them.

-We accept our perceptions in life just the same as we accept the circumstances of a night-time dream, until the alarm goes off and we realise that our teeth aren’t falling out, the roof is still on the house, our partner hasn’t turned into a goldfish, and that we do have a very real choice.
+We accept our perceptions in life just the same as we accept the circumstances of a night-time dream, until the alarm goes off and we realise that our teeth aren’t falling out, the roof is still on the house, our partner hasn’t turned into a goldfish, and we do have a very real choice.

 Awake, we can start dreaming of success in a conscious way.
 I love to go through this practice both with myself and my clients.
 We meet on a blank canvas and start to sketch how life is going to look from now on.
 We go over bits, rub out, replace.
 We notice when we have fallen into a sleep-state where everything feels unfeasible and all we are painting is the impossible.